DilgeTakasu/Investigate-a-Dataset/README.md

 * `SMS_received`: 1 or more messages sent to the patient.
 * `No-show`: **Target Variable.** (Encoded as 'No' if the patient **showed up**, 'Yes' if they *

 > **Note on Data Privacy & Distribution:** The raw `.csv` dataset is not included in this repository.
-It can be downloaded directly from the Kaggle link provided above.e linrovided above.
+It can be downloaded directly from the Kaggle link provided above.

 ## Key Findings & Insights
 Based on the exploratory analysis, the following trends were observed: